SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### Automation Instrument Clip View
  - ([#241]) Automation Instrument Clip View is a new view that complements the existing Instrument Clip View.
 	- It is accessed from within the Clip View by pressing the Clip button (which will blink to indicate you are in the Automation View).
-	- You can edit Parameter Automation for Synth, Kit and Midi instrument clips on a per step basis at any zoom level.
+	- You can edit Non-MPE Parameter Automation for Synth, Kit and Midi instrument clips on a per step basis at any zoom level.
 	- A community features sub-menu titled Automation was created to access a number of configurable settings for changes to existing behaviour.
 	- The three changes to existing behaviour included in this feature are: Clearing Clips, Nudging Notes and Shifting a Clip Horizontally.
 	- More details on the other components of the Automation Instrument Clip View as well as a button shortcuts cheat sheet can be found in the Description of PR #241.